Looking for all Articles by Early Years team?

 Discover the many benefits that a simple lullaby can have on the emotional wellbeing of babies and young children.

-One of the earliest lullabies is thought to have been etched into a stone tablet around 2000 BC.
-In the centuries following, people from every culture of the world have used these melodic, rhythmic songs to soothe their young, especially when sleep comes calling.
+People from every culture of the world have used melodic, rhythmic songs to soothe their young, especially when sleep comes calling.
 But why are lullabies so special?

-The repetitive nature of lullabies encourages babies to enter a highly relaxed state.
+The repetitive nature of lullabies encourages babies to relax.
 Most have a simple structure and tune that is repeated over and over, making it easy for little ones to get to grips with.
 It's also helpful for the person singing as they don't need to remember lots of complex words and verses!
-The repetition of the melody can become very meditative, allowing babies to empty their minds and focus on enjoying the moment.
-It may be a song that they remember hearing from inside the womb which can add another layer of reassurance.
+The repetition of the melody and words can be very soothing, as babies feel comforted when they hear familiar sounds.
+Singing a song that they remember hearing from inside the womb can add another layer of reassurance.

 Slow rhythms encourage gentle rocking